 That Pokémon Direct has recently finished, giving a fresh look at the Galar region – including a Wild Area that is a vast, open land filled with lakes, tree, ruins… and Pokémon visible on the overworld.
 The main series is including overworld appearances – even if just in this one area, and this is also looking to be a push to that thing many people have wanted – a true open-world online Pokémon experience.

 Away from the Wild Area, we got to see some more new creatures of Galar, as well as a few of the people.
 Wooloo looks like a real cute sheep, while Corviknight is a very fine-looking raven.
 Drednaw looks like a turtle, while Gossifleur is another flower-based ‘mon – which got an evolution shown in the form of Eldegoss.
 The legendaries of the region were also revealed.
-Zacian and Zamazenta represent the sword and shield respectively.
+Zacian and Zamazenta representing the sword and shield respectively.

 As for the characters, we got Professor Magnolia and her assistant and granddaughter – Sonia.
 We got the Galar Region Champion Leon and his younger brother Hop – who just so happens to be one of your rivals throughout the adventure.
 One of the gym leaders also featured – Milo, the grass-type expert.
 Along with those were plenty of people just filling up the streets and within crowds.

 The connections and crowds are already telling me we might just be seeing a story putting focus into the interactions more than ever before, with Pokémon also being a greater presence within those towns and cities.
 I’m certainly hoping that will come to be.
 There were a few pieces of footage within the Direct that felt as though they had such a vibe.